binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 607 Witness Impeachment

 Any party may attack a witness’s credibility.
-Witnesses can be impeached for **incompetency, bias, prior inconsistent statement** and **general character for untruthfulness**. **Extrinsic evidence** can sometimes be brought in to impeach.
-Extrinsic evidence is any evidence other than testimony from the witness on the stand.
-Extrinsic evidence can be **collateral** and **non-collateral**.
-A **collateral matter** is only relevant to impeachment.
-A **non-collateral matter** proves a fact of consequence other than impeachment.
+Witnesses can be impeached for **incompetency, bias, prior inconsistent statement** and **general character for untruthfulness**.

 ---

 ## Rules 601 602 603 Witness Competency

-Every person is competent to be a witness unless the Federal Rules, or, in a civil case, state law, provide otherwise.
-A witness may only testify to a matter if the witness has personal knowledge of that matter.
-To have personal knowledge, a witness must be able to (1) perceive the events; (2) take an oath; and (3) remember the events.
-Evidence for proving personal knowledge can be the witness’s testimony itself. [^10] [^11]
+Every person is competent to be a witness unless the Federal Rules or, in a civil case, state law, provide otherwise.
+A witness must have personal knowledge of the matter they are testifying to.
+To have personal knowledge, a witness must be able to perceive events, take an oath, and remember events.
+The rules tilt strongly towards competency so as to include as much relevant evidence as possible.  [^10] [^11]

 [^10]:Kemp v.
 Balboa 23 F.3d 211 (8th Cir.
 1994) *illustrates witness competency (Rules 601, 602, 602)* (court did not allow prison nurse's testimony to prove that Kemp did not pick up epilepsy medication because nurse had no personal knowledge since her testimony was based only on review of Kemp's medical file)